danielsarkwa/recipes-app/README.md

     - Template Driven forms
     - Reactive forms
  - Http Request Handling
- - Saving recipes to database
+ - Saving recipes to database (firebase)
  - User authentication
  - Protecting routes with Guards
  - Dynamic component
  - Modulization of features
  - Building dynamic components
  - Deploying the app to a server
+ - Using NgRx

 # Ongoing upgrades
  - Saving data to the firebase(shopping list)
- - Using NgRx

-# Other upgrades
- - Using Angular univarsal
- - Adding animation to the application
- - Adding offline capabilities to the application
- - Writing unit test for the app
- - Updating the UI with ant-design for angular

 ## Run app
  - clone the app